 - the childcare provider will be able to meet your child’s needs

 - the hours and days will meet your needs

-- the place is completely free and will move onto the free 3 and 4 year olds place from the term after your child’s 3rd birthday
+- will the place move onto a funded 3 and 4 year old place from the term after your child’s 3rd birthday

 - policies on such things as behaviour management and diet.
 How do they cater for dietary and religious requirements for example?

 - is there a late fee if you don’t pick your child up on time?